 Often, winners of the Frick Award are introduced as a "Hall of Famer;" this is incorrect as Frick Award winners are not inducted to the Hall of Fame.
 It is, however, the highest award given to broadcasters by the Hall of Fame.
 To date, no broadcaster has been elected to the actual Hall.

 Since the 2004 election, the Hall of Fame had allowed fans to winnow the list of nominees from ten to three.
-After the internet voting, a committee of twenty, composed of past winners and other media personalities, selects the recipient.
-The winner was usually announced in February, although the format for the internet vote and the date of the award's announcement has varied considerably in recent years, with the Winter Meetings in early December being the most recent venue, along with a announcement of the winner of the J.G.
+After the internet voting, a committee of twenty, composed of past winners and other media personalities, selected the recipient.
+The winner was usually announced in February, although the format for the internet vote and the date of the award's announcement varied considerably, with the Winter Meetings in early December being the most recent venue, along with a announcement of the winner of the J.G.
 Taylor Spink Award given out to print writers, and of persons elected to the Hall of Fame by the Veterans Committee.
 In 2016, the rules were re-designed, with voters to look at a ballot of eight candidates, with all nominees designated by historians.
 Similar to the work of the Veterans Committee in recent years, candidates were spread over three eras: Current Major League Markets (to be voted on for induction in 2017); National Voices (in 2018); and Broadcasting Beginnings (in 2019).
 The cycle would then repeat in following years.
 This was done to ensure more diversity among honorees, as active broadcasters had a huge advantage under the previous system.
 Note that the dates in the table below correspond to the year the award was announced; induction normally took place the following summer.

 Winners may also be elected to other media Hall of Fames, most notably the National Sportscasters and Sportswriters Hall of Fame in Salisbury, North Carolina.

 |1978||Mel Allen and Red Barber|